junxit/us-congress-bills-117/metadata.md

 - 2022-02-08 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
 912, H. Con.
 Res.
 69 is considered passed House.(text: CR H1032-1033)
 - 2022-02-08 — Pursuant to the provisions of H. Res.
 912, H. Con.
 Res.
 69 is considered passed House. (text: CR H1032-1033)
 - 2022-02-09 — Received in the Senate.
+- 2022-02-10 — Message on Senate action sent to the House.
+- 2022-02-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S650)
+- 2022-02-10 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S650)